 It used to be difficult to get tickets to view the colosseum underground and arena, but this is no longer the case.

-And not only that, but they have just opened the entire Colosseum underground so you see much more now than ever before.
+Not only that, but they have just opened pretty much the entire Colosseum underground so you see a lot more than you used to be able to see.

 Here's everything you need to know about getting Rome Colosseum underground tour tickets: